How to Manage Backorder on Shopify & Best Practices

 According to Investopedia, a backorder is an order for a good or service that cannot be filled at the current time due to a lack of available supply.

-In the world of eCommerce shop owners, a backorder is a process of purchasing a product that is presently not available but may be purchased by customers when it returns in supply.
-It's similar to a preorder in that you anticipate a restock soon, so you allow consumers to place orders while they wait for you to ship.
+In the world of eCommerce shop owners, a backorder is the process of purchasing a product that is currently unavailable but may be purchased by customers when it returns in supply.

 As a retail strategy, backorder enables a retailer to maintain an active presence when a product is out of stock due to high demand or low supply.